publishpress/PublishPress-Revisions/readme.txt

 = Additional Features in the Pro Version =
 * Advanced Custom Fields integration
-* BeaverBuilder integration
+* BeaverBuilder integration (front end revision submission)
+* WPML integration (revision queue follows language filter)
+* Pods compatibility
 * The Events Calendar compatibility
 * WooCommerce compatibility
-* WPML integration
+* Yoast SEO compatibility

 For more details about both the free and pro version, see our <a href="https://publishpress.com/revisionary/">Plugin Overview</a> and <a href="https://publishpress.com/documentation/revisionary-start/">Plugin Documentation</a>.